Backlink Relevance Explained (And How to Get It)

 Relevance means being closely connected or appropriate to something else, so link relevance means that a backlink coming to your website is closely connected or appropriate for your website or page.

-There are two kinds of link relevance:
+You can build links for two kinds of link relevance:

 - Location relevance